AidenV74/AidenV74/README.md

 Hi, my name is Aiden.
-I'm a student in high school intersted in learning all about the world of software development.
+I'm a student in high school interested in learning all about the world of software development.
 My latest big project is a fractal generator utilizing L-systems in python.

 --